Chris Pincher faces eight-week suspension after groping allegations upheld

 Prime Minister Rishi Sunak may have another challenging by-election to fight.

-Former Government whip Chris Pincher is facing a potentially by-election triggering eight-week suspension after the standards watchdog upheld “profoundly damaging” groping allegations.
+Rishi Sunak was braced for another possible by-election after former Government whip Chris Pincher was recommended for an eight-week suspension for drunkenly groping two men.

-The Standards Committee said in its report on Thursday that the MP’s conduct was a “completely inappropriate” and “especially grave” because it amounted to an abuse of power.
+The Standards Committee said in its report on Thursday that the MP’s conduct last summer was “profoundly damaging” and “especially grave” because it amounted to an abuse of power.

-Mr Pincher was found to have drunkenly groped two men at London’s exclusive Carlton club while he was the Conservative Government’s deputy chief whip last summer, in a scandal that hastened Boris Johnson’s downfall.
+The committee upheld allegations Mr Pincher “groped” two men at London’s exclusive Carlton Club while he was the Conservative deputy chief whip, in a scandal that hastened Boris Johnson’s downfall.

 The committee found the MP for Tamworth’s actions in June last year were “unwanted, inappropriate and upsetting”, in what amounted to an “egregious case of sexual misconduct”.

-One witness told the investigation that “the incident has significantly impacted me”, adding: “I have become increasingly anxious as a result of the incident.”
+One of the men told the investigation that “the incident has significantly impacted me”, adding: “I have become increasingly anxious as a result of the incident.”

 The committee said: “Mr Pincher’s conduct was completely inappropriate, profoundly damaging to the individuals concerned, and represented an abuse of power.”